Issue Area

 Overview

+Roughly 40% of the U.S. population lives in coastal counties.
 Sea level rise and the increasing frequency and strength of severe weather events have become major challenges for coastal communities, where flooding has caused billions of dollars in damage to both natural and built infrastructure.
+Disproportionate impacts will be felt by low-income communities and communities of color, and can exacerbate existing social inequities.

-Building off of federal programs like NOAA’s Coastal Zone Management Act, which provides matching funds to states and local governments to develop coastal protection programs, many state legislatures have instituted task forces focused specifically on creating resilient coastlines.
-These projects include flood and storm-resilient infrastructure, impeding coastal erosion, and rebuilding, protecting, and preserving natural flooding buffers like wetlands.
+Building on federal programs like NOAA’s Coastal Zone Management Act — which provides matching funds to states and local governments to develop coastal protection programs — many state legislatures have established task forces focused specifically on creating resilient coastlines.
+These projects include flood and storm-resilient infrastructure, impeding coastal erosion, and rebuilding, protecting, and preserving natural flood buffers like wetlands.

 NCEL Point of Contact